ptsteadman/notebook/essays/gray-man-style.md

 ---

-SurvivialThinkTank.com defines a "gray man" as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
-[3] The term 'gray man' is currently used by survivalists who think that dressing and acting 'gray' will increase their chances of survival if shit hits the fan (SHTF).
+According to SurvivialThinkTank.com, a "gray man" is "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
+[3] The term "gray man" is used by survivalists who believe that dressing and acting "gray" will increase their chances of survival if shit hits the fan (SHTF).

 ![http://1.bp.blogspot.com/-bnafMWoHa14/TkGtKMEGBmI/AAAAAAAAASY/2EmCypBbNfU/s400/Slide1.gif](http://1.bp.blogspot.com/-bnafMWoHa14/TkGtKMEGBmI/AAAAAAAAASY/2EmCypBbNfU/s400/Slide1.gif)

-For example, promoters of gray man style believe that overt tactical gear is a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention until it's time to use force.
+For example, promoters of gray man style believe that overt tactical gear is a "shoot-me-first" signal, and instead prefer multi-modal dress that will help them avoid attention until it's time to use force.
 A gray man wouldn't want to be carrying one of the 'bug out bags' available on Amazon when shit hits the fan, because most of the Amazon bags include obvious military features like MOLLE panels, hydration bladders, and camouflage.
 [25] The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' while still holding ballistic inserts and allowing for rapid firearm draws.

 Over the past few months, I've also come to see 'gray' as an emergent (but unspoken) political identity.
 The gray man tries to appear politically normal while secretly harboring visions of a wide range of political scenarios, from leftist cultural revolution to technocratic feudal seperatism.
-Gray politics are distinct from crypto-fascism or other crypto-politics in the respect that gray politics are mostly solipistic and don't require belief in any one particular
-system: the gray man has no agenda beyond his secret preparation.
+Gray politics are distinct from crypto-fascism or other crypto-politics in the respect that gray politics don't require belief in any one particular system: the gray man has no agenda beyond his secret preparation.
 Even if he has nothing to say about the policy debates of the present, he can feel important and enlightened as he prepares the for the politics of a future world.

 ---

-In an article about "survivalist hate", a survival expert named Selco draws on his experiences during the Balkan War.
-In the early days of the seige of his hometown, he saw many well-prepared people attempt to help their neighbors by giving away supplies.
+In the early days of the Balkan War, a survival blogger named Selco saw many of his well-prepared neighbors attempt to help others by giving away supplies.
 Just weeks later, these generous individuals were often robbed or even murdered.
-Selco says that the thieves justified their actions with the idea that the well-prepared individuals were somehow guilty of anticipating or catalyzing the chaos.
-A comment recommends that readers think back to high school, where those who "were prepared for the test were hated and called nerds".
+Selco says that thieves justified their actions with the idea that the well-prepared individuals were somehow guilty of anticipating or catalyzing the chaos.
+A reviewer of Selco's survival course encourages readers to think back to high school, where those who "were prepared for the test were hated and called nerds".
 [16]

 Selco explicitly calls for his readers to practice being gray, and emphasizes that being grey is a lifestyle that begins before shit hits the fan.
 He goes so far as to recommend that parents keep supplies and weapons hidden from their children, so that the children don't discuss it with their friends.

-The emphasis on the gray man as a lifestyle designed with the perceived threat of "survivalist hate" seems to have originated with the term itself.
+The idea of gray man as a lifestyle designed with the threat of "survivalist hate" in mind seems to have originated with the term itself.

 The earliest reference I could find online to the gray man concept is a post on the "Western Rifle Shooters Association" blogspot, alongside posts about